namiroues/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis_modules.rst

 Most analysis tools are implemented as single classes and follow this usage pattern:

 #.
 Import the module (e.g., :mod:`MDAnalysis.analysis.rms`).
 #.
-Initialize the analysis class with required arguments.
+Initialize the analysis class with the required arguments.
 #.
-Run the analysis with :meth:`~MDAnalysis.analysis.base.AnalysisBase.run` method.
+Run the analysis with :meth:`~MDAnalysis.analysis.base.AnalysisBase.run`.
 #.
 Access results via the :attr:`~MDAnalysis.analysis.base.AnalysisBase.results` attribute.

 .. code-block:: python